-- Pick thru the beans, checking for small rocks, blemished beans, etc and remove.
-Prepare the beans by following product directions by either soaking the beans overnight, or using the quick soak directions.
-Pour out the water the beans have been soaking in and rinse the beans really well.
-The beans will have a black/gray foam on them if you use the quick cook method, that simply needs to be rinsed off.
+Pick thru the beans, checking for small rocks, blemished beans, etc and remove.
+Rinse them well.
+Prepare the beans by following product directions by either soaking the beans overnight or using the quick soak directions.

 - In a large stock pot, heat 2 tablespoons olive oil over medium high heat.
-Add the turkey leg (or ham hock), onion, carrots, celery, garlic and kale to the pot.
+Add the meat - (turkey leg, ham hock or ham) and the vegetables.
 It's going to look like there are a ton of vegetables, but it cooks down quickly.
 Season with black & red pepper, bay leaf and the Italian seasoning.
 Saute' until tender, about 6-8 minutes.

-- When the beans are tender - check them after about 60 minutes, it will take 60-90 minutes to cook.
+Check the beans to see if they are tender after about 60 minutes. it will take 60-90 minutes to cook.
 Remove the turkey leg or ham hock from the stew.
 When it is cool enough to handle, carefully remove the meat and add it back to the stew.
-Add in the roasted tomatoes and all their juices also.

 - Lastly, check the seasonings.
 I added about a teaspoon of salt at this point, maybe a touch more than that, but it really didn't need much considering the volume.
 Add the salt at the end.
 If you add it before the beans are cooked, they will get tough.